SAP-archive/teched2021-ANA261/exercises/ex1/README.md

 Because of our current navigation state, with a particular dimension selected and the model details panel focused on the dimension settings of that member, one of these ways is to select the properties gear icon, next to date.

+![][image-30]
+### Step 31

+The other way to open the model properties dialog is always available.
+In the menu, select General -> Model Preferences.

 ![][image-31]
 ### Step 32

-The other way to open the model properties dialog is always available.
-In the menu, select General -> Model Preferences.

-![][image-32]
-### Step 33

 This is the model preferences dialog.
 It has a series of tabs in the navigation pane at the left side.
 The default selection of these panes is context sensitive.
 If we came here from a date dimension, the default tab is the Fiscal Time.
 Since we are not using fiscal time in this model, we don’t need to do anything here.

-![][image-33]
+![][image-32]
-### Step 34
+### Step 33

 If we came here from the main menu, our default landing tab is General Settings.
 While we are here, have a look at the general settings.
 The model type is a planning model by default because your user is a planning user.

-![][image-34]
+![][image-33]
-### Step 35
+### Step 34

 Toggle to the Planning & Time Range tab.
 Here you will find the valid date range.
 This is the valid date range for all date dimensions in the model.

+![][image-34]
+### Step 35

+Select the from data and select the starting date in the calendar picker.

 ![][image-35]
 ### Step 36

-Select the from data and select the starting date in the calendar picker.
+Make sure that the valid dates start on January 1, 1979 and click OK.

 ![][image-36]
 ### Step 37

-Make sure that the valid dates start on January 1, 1979 and click OK.
+Save your model and this is how it should look now.

 ![][image-37]
 ### Step 38

-Save your model and this is how it should look now.

-![][image-38]

 ## Summary